 1. Get cash flow savvy

-Figuring out just where your money is going right now night seem like a hassle.
+Figuring out just where your money is going right now might seem like a hassle.
 But it’s absolutely necessary if you’re going to achieve your goal of saving and also spending a little just for the sake of it.
 Understanding your spending habits and patterns can shed some light on where you’re spending more than you need to, so you can start to make better choices with your dollars in step 2.

 Doing this weekly makes it much easier to take control of cash flow.
 A week of overspending can be balanced out quickly in the following week simply by making a few small sacrifices.

 Now it’s crunch time for making good on those cash flow lessons you’ve been learning.
 By looking at where your money has been going, you’ve got the knowledge you need to stop spending on things that are less important.
 This frees up more dollars for your savings and what you really value.